 Front-End Developer

 A front-end developer builds user-facing functionality and experiences.
 They create the look, feel, and interactivity of a website using code.
 Most front-end developers will specialize in creating web pages using HTML or CSS.
 Acquiring an understanding of design is probably one of the more important qualities a person can have when working as a front-end developer.
-A good designer will understand how the design should function and which functionalities should be included.
+A good web designer will understand how the design should function and which functionalities should be included.

 Creative Director